Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 ##### Create folders and mount partitions

-Now we need to create the mount-point for the installation of the system.
+Now create a mount-point for the installation of the system.
 In my case, the commands are the following:

 Dektop: